Fort Boyard: Ultimate Challenge

-Fort Boyard: Ultimate Challenge is a children's game show, based on the French show Fort Boyard, which aired on both CITV and Disney XD.
+Fort Boyard: Ultimate Challenge is a children's game show, based on the French game show Fort Boyard, which aired on CITV in the United Kingdom and Disney XD in the United States.
 The show is a challenge game where six teams consisting of teenagers compete against each other in a tournament-style competition to become the "Ultimate Conquerors Of The Fort" at the series' finale.
 It is an updated version of the original French format, which inspired an earlier British version from 1998 to 2003.

 History

 The series was announced on 7 July 2011 as a two season commission (20 episodes each, half an hour long) from UK broadcaster CITV and US broadcaster Disney Channels Worldwide, who secured global pay rights to the series to air on Disney XD channels except in France and Nordic territories.
 The series would be co-produced by franchise owners Adventure Line Productions and The Foundation, both subsidiaries of the Zodiak Media Group, with Zodiak handling global distribution rights.
 The series would feature teenage contestants from the United Kingdom and the United States, while American actor Geno Segers and English TV presenter Laura Hamilton were hired as presenters.
 The series was filmed in August 2011 and made its global debut on Disney XD in the United States on 17 October 2011.

 In June 2012, CITV commissioned a third series of ten sixty-minute episodes, with Disney once again acquiring pay-TV rights in MENA and APAC territories.
 From this series onwards, the series solely became a British production with Segers being replaced with former Blue Peter presenter Andy Akinwolere as co-presenter alongside Hamilton.
 The third series began on 8 December 2012 and was simulcast on the ITV network.

 CITV commissioned the show for a fourth series in 2013 which began airing on 20 October.

 The fifth series began airing on 15 October 2014.
 The series ended on 17 December 2014 after five series.